PHYS-131: General Physics I

 Assessment of Academic Achievement

 Student learning will be assessed through classroom examinations including a cumulative final exam.
-Students will submit a written lab report for each experiment performed.
-The lab report will be used to determine if the student followed instructions, collected the data correctly, analyzed the data, and was able to draw the correct conclusions from the analysis.
-Problem solving skills will be evaluated using assigned problems turned in by hand or using an online homework site and on the class exams.
-Conceptual understanding will be evaluated through classroom discussions and on the class exams.
+Students will submit a written lab report for each experiment performed which will be used to assess if the student followed instructions, collected the data correctly, analyzed the data, and was able to draw an appropriate conclusion from the analysis.
+Conceptual understanding and problem-solving skills will be evaluated using homework, collaborative activities or projects, and exams.

 Texts